pypi/warehouse/docs/user/trusted-publishers/troubleshooting.md

   GitHub Actions, check if the workflow is using the same environment as configured when the publisher was configured on PyPI.
-* `invalid-publisher` for a previously-working project: this usually indicates that something has changed on either side.
-One example we've seen in when a GitHub repository is renamed, and the configration on PyPI continues to use the old repository name.
-Check that the `repository` value is the same on both sides.
+* `invalid-publisher` for a previously-working project: this usually indicates a typo or that something has changed on either side.
+One example we've seen is when a source repository is renamed, and the configration on PyPI continues to use the old repository name.
+For GitHub, check that the `repository_owner`, `repository` and workflow filename values are the same on both sides.

 ## Upload errors